 'Old Gold' juniper foliage is a blend of green, yellow and gold.
 'Angelica Blue' has shimmering glaucus evergreen foliage, and Juniperus × pfitzeriana 'Sea Green' holds its green color well through winter.
 Pom poms can be planted in containers for year-round patio and entryway decor, or planted in the ground in groups or as a single specimen for a funky midcentury vibe.
 Super.
 Cool.

 And finally, a shot of finely textured bright golden yellow growing under taller plants makes things pop off the garden floor and draws the eye from across the landscape.
 Here are two options – one for dry sun and one for moist or boggy shade.

 Round, green leaves create a low-growing mat with small yellow flowers.
 'Aurea' is a bright chartreuse selection that spreads rapidly in moist locations, and also make fantastic trailing foliage plants in hanging baskets and containers.
 Will grow in sun or shade, but requires more moisture in sunnier locations.

 Sedum reflexum 'Angelina'

-Thin, spiny golden-yellow foliage radiates around central stem and is tinged russet orange at ends in cooler weather.
+Thin, evergreen, spiny golden-yellow foliage radiates around central stem and is tinged russet orange at ends in cooler weather.
 Makes a great cascading foliage in containers and along wall edges.
 Nice color contrast.